Celebrate Spring with an Easy Weekend Brunch

 Fresh Fruits

-Seasonal fruits add color and brightness to the table.
-Serve them as a fruit salad, compote, or colorful platter.
+Seasonal fruit brings color, brightness, and balance to the table.
+Serve it simply as a platter, or dress it up as a composed salad or light compote.
 Try: Melon and Cucumber Salad, Fresh Cherry Salad with Melon and Mint, Shaved Fennel and Fresh Peach Salad, Strawberry Spinach Salad

 Main Course

-Prep ingredients the day before to simplify the morning.
-Quiches, overnight French toast, or egg-based casseroles are crowd-pleasing classics.
+Choose one or two dishes that can be prepped ahead and finished in the oven while guests arrive.
+Egg-based bakes, French toast casseroles, and quiches are all crowd-pleasing and low-stress.
 Consider: Classic Eggs Benedict, Orange Eggs Benedict on Scones, Chicken Divan CrêpesAsparagus and Crab Hollandaise, Shirred Eggs, Vanilla Orange Pain Perdu with Balsamic Strawberries and Cream, Pain Perdu, Copper Mountain Quiche, Broccoli and Cauliflower Casserole, Asparagus, Spinach and Green Garlic Strata, Crab Quiche, Sausage Vegetable Frittata, Sun Sweet Apricot-Stuffed French Toast, Make Ahead French Toast with Berries, Quiche Lorraine, Smoked Salmon and Dill Frittata, Poached Eggs with Asparagus and Meyer Lemon Hollandaise

 Meat or Fish

-Choose easy-to-serve proteins to round out the menu.
-Pre-cooked ham, breakfast sausages, or salmon are excellent options.
-How to Bake A Ham, Brandied Glazed Ham, Salmon with Mustard Herb Crust, Wine Poached Salmon with Cucumber Sauce, Seared Salmon with Orange Glaze, Candied Spicy Bacon
+Round out the table with a simple protein that’s easy to serve and pairs well with the rest of the spread.
+Pre-cooked ham, breakfast sausages, or salmon are all excellent choices.
+Ideas include: How to Bake A Ham, Brandied Glazed Ham, Salmon with Mustard Herb Crust, Wine Poached Salmon with Cucumber Sauce, Seared Salmon with Orange Glaze, Candied Spicy Bacon

 Side Dishes

-Select one to three sides to complement the main courses, depending on your guest count.
-Vegetables and potatoes are always a hit.
-Here are some ideas: Asparagus Wrapped in Crisp Prosciutto, Baby Beets Glazed with Orange, Vanilla and Cardamom, Broccoli and Cauliflower Casserole, Cheesy Cauliflower Gratin, Lemon Garlic Broccolini, Sformato di Broccoli (Broccoli Flan), Spinach Gratin, Balsamic Glazed Fingerling Potatoes with Garlic, Chile Potatoes Au Gratin, Sweet Potato Casserole with Toasted Pecan and Coconut Streusel
+Round out the menu with one to three sides, depending on your gathering.
+Vegetables and potatoes add substance and balance, and many can be made ahead and reheated.
+Here are some favorites: Asparagus Wrapped in Crisp Prosciutto, Baby Beets Glazed with Orange, Vanilla and Cardamom, Broccoli and Cauliflower Casserole, Cheesy Cauliflower Gratin, Lemon Garlic Broccolini, Sformato di Broccoli (Broccoli Flan), Spinach Gratin, Balsamic Glazed Fingerling Potatoes with Garlic, Chile Potatoes Au Gratin, Sweet Potato Casserole with Toasted Pecan and Coconut Streusel

 Save